LouisDesdoigts/dLux/docs/usage.md

 5. `Observation`: These are clases that can be used to model complex observation schemes by allowing for the `Instrument` class to be manipulated in order to create data sets, time series PSFs and more.

 In this tutorial we will cover the basics of these classes and how to use them together!

-TODO: Find somewhere for this:
-    dLux is designed to be verbose about what is happening under the hood.
-We think that in order for users to be confident in their results that it is important to be verbose about what goes in to that model.
-Becuase of this dLux tries to avoid 'pre-built' classes and optical systes, allowing users to be flexible in the way they model their systems.
-This helps users become more familiar with the underlying physics and computational methids dan allows them to build more complex configurations.

 ---